 Here’s Why Your Teeth Hurt When You Run

-Are you like me, an avid runner that loves the feel of my feet pounding down on the pavement or out on a trail?
-There are few things that can discourage me from a long walk, a distance run, or a light jog in the great outdoors, except teeth pain.
+Are you like me, an avid runner who loves the feel of my feet pounding down on the pavement or out on a trail?
+There are few things that can discourage me from a long walk, a distance run, or a light jog in the great outdoors, except tooth pain.

 Why do my teeth hurt when I run?
 What is the cause of such a distracting and uncomfortable situation?